 PhD, Columbia University, 2012

 Dr. George is an infectious disease epidemiologist and environmental engineer.
-Her research focuses on developing community and health facility based water, sanitation, and hygiene interventions to reduce exposures to fecal pathogens among susceptible pediatric populations, and identifying environmental transmission routes for enteric infections including cholera and shigellosis.
+Her research focuses on developing and evaluating community and healthcare facility based water, sanitation, and hygiene interventions to reduce exposures to fecal pathogens among susceptible pediatric populations, and identifying environmental transmission routes for enteric infections including cholera and shigellosis.

 North America: Navajo Nation and Strong Heart Study Communities in North and South Dakota; West Africa: Ghana, Guinea, Liberia; Central Africa: Democratic Republic of the Congo; East Africa: Tanzania; South Asia: Bangladesh; Latin America: Bolivia, Peru, Mexico